FLUX-SE/all_docs/en_US/evo-comp_doc/2_Module_Settings.md

 ### Output Gain

-The output gain control trims the level of the signal at the output of EVO Channel.
+The output gain control trims the level of the signal at the output of EVO Comp.
 The meter shows both RMS signal (VU-Meter, blue) and peak signal (peak meter, green), from -24 to +18 dB range, referenced at -18dB.